64-bitman/browser-on-ram/README.md

 sleep, then enable run `systemctl enable bor-sleep@$(whoami).service` and `systemctl --user enable bor-sleep-resync.service`.

+The executable name is `bor`.
+To see the current status, run `bor --status`.
+Use `bor --help` for additional info.

 # Config
 Sample config file, in ini format (in $XDG_CACHE_HOME/bor/bor.conf)
 ```ini